MichelNivard/OverICA/README.md

 And the generalized covariances of the pseudo data $\hat{y}$ are matched to the true data $y$ trough optimisation in torch.

-So the free parameters are:
+So in our moodel the free parameters are:

 1. a neural entwork for each latent variable
 2. the loadings matrix $$A